chernistry/omfk-src/.sdd/backlog/tickets/open/13-integrate-ngram-and-ensemble-into-language-detector-pipeline.md

   - `LanguageEnsemble` wrapping `NLLanguageRecognizer` + layout hypotheses.
 - `.sdd/architect.md` defines `LanguageDetector`, `EventMonitor`, `LayoutMapper`, and their responsibilities.

-This ticket wires the new detectors into the **runtime pipeline** so OMFK uses them for real-time decisions.
+This ticket wires the new detectors into the **runtime pipeline** so OMFK uses them for real-time decisions, including all RU/EN/HE layout combinations (EN↔RU, EN↔HE, and RU↔HE via the layout-switch template from ticket 11).

 ## Objective & Definition of Done
 - Replace or augment the existing language/layout detection code so that: